tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 ### BGP

 Each router instance establishes iBGP peering with all others.
 ASN 65000 is used.
-Each router also listens on `10.0.0.1` for any iBGP peerings.
+Each router also listens for any iBGP peerings.
 This is used for `k8s.tjo.cloud` where cilium advertises pod and external load balancer ips.

 ### DHCP
 DHCP Ranges are `10.0.4.0-10.0.255.255` and `fd74:6a6f:0:400::-fd74:6a6f:0:ffff:ffff:ffff:ffff:ffff`.